camilleforster/A.O.E-discord-bot/README.md

 `!aoe points info`

-To Visit App:
-Must be in the AOE discord channel.

 ## Reflection

 This was a 2 week-long project built during my first semester of UW-Madison.
 Project goals included learning Python, git, and implementing APIS from scratch to succeed my vision of making the bot accessible for all new members.